Middlesex unofficial homepage

 The new Grandstand is magnificent (Father Time has been moved across the ground to the top of a pillar between the Mound and Tavern stands, which used to hold the scoreboard, now an electronic board atop the Allen stand,

 opposite the other scoreboard behind the Compton stand) and is (unless you insist on being in line with the wickets) the best viewing position

-All seats now padded (the pavilion still has slatted benches).
+All seats now padded.
 Even if rain stops play you can visit the excellent museum and gaze wistfully at the Ashes....

 Tel: 020 7289 1300